 Decision on Type II IEPR.
 At this point in the planning process, a determination regarding whether or not to conduct a Type II IEPR has not been made.
-Insufficient detail is known about the need for Type II IEPR, and a decision will be coordinated at a later date with the vertical team.
+Insufficient detail is known about the need for Type II IEPR at this point in the study, and a decision will be coordinated at a later date with the vertical team.